braydenreimann/LitClub/README.md

 ### 4. Install Git for Windows (if not already installed)
 Navigate to [https://git-scm.com/downloads/win](https://git-scm.com/downloads/win) and click the download link at the very top of the page (the most recent and maintained build).

+### 5. Install the Expo Go app on your phone
+We will use this app to test our React Native app during the development process!

 ## 3. Clone the LitClub repository

 Navigate to the directory where you would like to place the LitClub repository, then clone it using SSH: